murtazasmart/EXITSEB06/README.md

-# EXITSEB06
+# Foker
-Software Engineering Project
+This was our 3rd year Software Engineering Project for UCD CS Program.

 The main aim of this project is to develop a multiply poker game with a Graphical User Interface which can support all the poker players, around the world.
 They can play the game from any location using multiple platforms ends with a good user experience.